mtik00/storcli-check/README.md

 ## The Report
 The report that is emailed contains some controller information, the list of VDs, and the list of PDs.
 Any errors found during parsing are also reported.
-You will also find a zip file the contains the output from `show all` and also the `MegaSAS.log` file that `storcli` generates.
+You will also find a zip file the contains the output from `show all`, `show events`, and also the `MegaSAS.log` file that `storcli` generates (one info and event file for each controller).

 ## Real World
 I'm using this script to check the state of my LSI controller on a XenServer hypervisor.
 It was a lot easier than trying to figure out how to pass the controller to a guest VM and using MegaRAID Storage Manager, get MSM snmp installed and running on the hypervisor, etc.  The requirements for this script are pretty minimal (in my opinion), and it is working in my lab.

-I have it periodically running via `crontab`.
+I have it periodically running via `cron`.
 It's working so far!
 I run the defaults every 10 minutes (doesn't send logs if everything's ok), and `--force` the report once per week: